adrulpz/digital-garden-jekyll-template/_notes/Inflatable-MeshFEM Simulation.md

 ### Initial Test: Flat Inflation Without Bending

-As a first test, I created the simplest layout to represent an inflatable arm — a rectangular sheet with three internal diamond shapes placed where joints would be.
+As a first test, I created the simplest layout to represent an inflatable arm, a rectangular sheet with three internal diamond shapes placed where joints would be.
 The idea was to mimic the typical structure of soft inflatable arms, which bend at specific hinge points along their length.

 The input geometry included just the rectangle corners and the corner points of each diamond.
 I also placed one fused point at the centre of each diamond to represent a minimal seam.
 No hole regions were defined.

-When I ran the simulation, the structure inflated uniformly but remained completely flat — there was no out-of-plane bending at all.
+When I ran the simulation, the structure inflated uniformly but remained completely flat, there was no out-of-plane bending at all.
 The result showed that a single central seam point wasn’t enough to induce bending.

 <div style="text-align: center;">
 	<video controls width="600">